Canterbury Parish, New Brunswick

-Canterbury is a civil parish in York County, New Brunswick, Canada.
+Canterbury is a geographic parish in York County, New Brunswick, Canada.

-For governance purposes it was divided (before 2023) between the villages of Canterbury and Meductic and the local service districts of Benton and the parish of Canterbury, all of which are members of the Western Valley Regional Service Commission (WVRSC).
+Prior to the 2023 governance reform, for governance purposes it was divided between the villages of Canterbury and Meductic and the local service districts of Benton and the parish of Canterbury, all of which were members of the Western Valley Regional Service Commission (WVRSC).

 Origin of name

 The parish was named in honour of John Manners-Sutton, Lieutenant Governor of New Brunswick at the time and later 3rd Viscount Canterbury following the death of his brother.
 Manners Sutton Parish (originally Manners-Sutton) was erected at the same time.

 History

 Canterbury was erected in 1855 from Dumfries Parish.
 An oversight omits Falls Island in the Saint John River, leaving it outside the boundaries of both Canterbury and Dumfries.

 In 1879 the rear of Canterbury was erected as North Lake Parish.

 In 1957 Fall Island in the Saint John River was stated to belong to Canterbury.